 In the 1970s and 80s, Parks Canada created a series of detailed research reports about various facets of the Rideau Canal.
 Known as the Manuscript Report Series, most were never made easily available to the public.
 In 2008, Friends of the Rideau initiated a new project titled Resources for the Rideau.
 This project involved the digitization of these manuscript reports and making them available to the public as inexpensive books on CD (a PDF file).
 There are now several of these very interesting reports available for purchase during the summer at our retail outlet, The Depot in Merrickville or at the various shows we attend.

-The scanning, proofing, and final formatting of the reports is being done on a volunteer basis by members of Friends of the Rideau.
-Systems are in place to ensure a high quality product, in fact, in most cases, the digital version of the report is better than the original since the original images used in the document have been sourced and scanned at high resolution.
+The scanning, proofing, and final formatting of the reports was done on a volunteer basis by members of Friends of the Rideau.
+Systems were in place to ensure a high quality product, in fact, in most cases, the digital version of the report is better than the original since the original images used in the document have been sourced and scanned at high resolution.
 Plus the digital version is fully searchable.
 So, these documents are of immense use to anyone with an interest in the history of the Rideau Canal.

+Twelve reports were digitized between 2008 and 2014.
 The following is a list of completed Books on CD.
 See the link in each section for a detailed description of the report.

 The Second Tay Canal in the Rideau Corridor, 1880-1940.
 Book on CD - new for 2014.
 This 1986 report by Larry Turner looks at the planning, financing, construction and use of the Second Tay Canal (the one still in use today).
 Digital book (PDF file on a CDROM).
 For details see the MR295 Report Page.
 331p.
 2014.